aeternity/ae_mdw/README.md

 GET  /blocks/:range_or_dir              - returns generation blocks (key + micro) for given range (or direction)

-GET  /name/:id                          - returns name information by hash or plain name GET  /name/pointers/:id                 - returns pointers of a name specified by hash of plain name GET  /name/pointees/:id                 - returns names which point to id specified by hash GET  /names/owned_by/:id                - returns names owned by account and auctions with top bid from account
+GET  /name/:id                          - returns name information by hash or plain name GET  /name/auction/:id                  - returns name information for auction, by hash or plain name GET  /name/pointers/:id                 - returns pointers of a name specified by hash of plain name GET  /name/pointees/:id                 - returns names which point to id specified by hash GET  /names/owned_by/:id                - returns names owned by account and auctions with top bid from account